ajs123/KBikeBLE/HOWTO.md

 If you wish, you can set filter values in options.h.
 You shouldn't need values more than 2.
 Note that there are separete settings for the resistnce display and for the power estimate that's displayed and provided via Bluetooth.
 This is because training software may have its own filtering.
 Naturally, there is some tradeoff between a steady display and responsiveness.
 Again, if the display is annoyingly variable, check your electrical connections.

-### Power (battery) use
+### Battery life
-The system draws current from the battery as follows, under operating and idle conditions:
+The system draws current from the battery as follows, under operating and idle conditions.
+The battery indicator will flash when low, as defined in options.h.

 Operating state | Current | Time from an 1800 mAHr battery | Notes
 --------------- | ------- | ------------------------------ | -----